tbarron-xyz/bsky-monitor/README.md

 # bsky-monitor

-A real-time social media monitoring and analysis system for Bluesky (formerly Twitter), focused on financial sentiment and trend analysis.
+A real-time social media monitoring and analysis system for Bluesky, focused on financial sentiment and trend analysis.

 ## Purpose